iamquadcore/hexo-theme-async-q-fork/README.md

 - OGP images can be set for each article.<br>
 - Tags can be displayed on the sidebar.<br>
 - Updated Font Awesome support from version 5 to version 6.
+- Canonical tags are applied to all pages.

 [Github](https://github.com/MaLuns/hexo-theme-async) ｜ [Docs](https://hexo-theme-async.imalun.com/)